tejalnayak/E-commerce-follow-along/Ecommerce-Follow-Along-main/README.md

 Summary : Write an endpoint that will receive new data and update the existing data inside MondoDB.
 In frontend we will add an edit button to the product card.
 When click on edit we will send the data to form and make it auto fill and have option to edit those data and save.
 Tech Stack : React - frontend - component - MyProduct.jsx
 Backend - controller - product.js
+# Milestone 14 : In this milestone, we will add an functionality to delete button to the product data and write and backend endpoint to delete the product with the use of ID.
+Key feautures:
+How to write an endpoint that delete the product with specific ID from MongoDB.
+Wrote an endpoint that will Delete the data form MongoDB using ID.
+In frontend we will add an delete button to the product card.
+When click on delete button we will send the product id to server endpoint.
+Summary : We created an delete option in myproducts Tech Stack : React - frontend - component - MyProduct.jsx
+Backend - controller - product.js

+# Milestone 15 : In this milestone, we will create and Navbar component and add nav component to every screen.
+Key feautures:
+Create an new Nav component with links to all pages: Home, My-products, Add product, Cart.
+Made the Navbar responsive to all screen sizes.
+We added the nav component to all the pages and make the navigations to all this pages smooth and easy.
+Summary : We created a NavBar component where we can access different pages directly just creating a button instead of changing the URL.
+And also we made the NavBar responsive according to device (..like Desktop and Mobilephone).
+Tech Stack : React - frontend - src - components - NavBar.jsx
+React - frontend - pages - Cart.jsx